 Speech master also attenuates surrounding sound even further by singling out the main speaker.

-Do you want to experience the sound of joy without any hassle of making extra effort to understand speech in any situations whatsoever?
-Then check out the list of hearing aids which are compatible with the Speech Master feature;
+Do you want to experience the sound of joy without any hassle of making extra effort to understand speech in any situation whatsoever?
+Then check out the list of hearing aids that are compatible with the Speech Master feature;

 Unable to judge the loudness of a sound

 Confusions in pinpointing the location of a sounds

 Poor understanding of speech/ muffled speech due to the head-shadow effect